 Instructions for use for children

-It is allowed to prescribe this medicine for the treatment of gastric diseases in pediatrics to patients over the age of 5 years.
-In this case, the drug can be prescribed only to those children whose weight exceeds 20 kg.
+This medicine can be prescribed for the treatment of gastric diseases in pediatrics for patients over the age of 5 years.
+At the same time, the drug can be prescribed only to those children whose weight exceeds 20 kg.
 The standard dose for a child is 20 mg per day.
-The instructions for the Omeprazole tablets say that the amount of the drug taken per day can be increased if necessary, but not more than twice.
+The instructions for Omeprazole tablets say that the amount of the drug taken per day can be increased if necessary, but not more than doubled.

 The course of treatment for children using this remedy usually lasts 2-8 weeks.
-During the period of therapy with Omeprazole, the child must be constantly under the supervision of a physician.
+During therapy with Omeprazole, the child must be constantly under the supervision of a doctor.

-The medicine "Omeprazole" has any negative effect on the patient's body quite rarely.
-However, like any other medical drug, this remedy can still cause side effects.
+The drug Omeprazole rarely has any negative effect on the patient’s body.
+However, like any other medication, this drug can still cause side effects.
 Most often, patients taking this medicine experience:

 • diarrhea, constipation, nausea;